A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 5. Combine Online and Direct Mail Fundraising

-There are so many channels through which to reach donors these days: direct mail, text, call, email, social media, etc. You don’t have to cover every single channel with every single campaign, but a multichannel approach that combines direct mail and online fundraising tactics is most likely to generate the best results.
+There are so many channels you can use to reach donors these days: direct mail, text, call, email, social media, and more.
+You don’t have to cover every single channel with every single campaign, but a multichannel approach that combines direct mail and online fundraising tactics is most likely to generate the best results.

-Use QR codes to seamlessly combine online and offline channels.
+Use links and QR codes to seamlessly combine online and offline communication and boost your results across channels.
 A QR code on a poster, TV ad, or mailer can direct your supporters to online resources such as your online donation form, social media pages, or a fundraising web store.

 6. Follow Up Via Mail